solutiondrop/solkit_seo/README.md

-Restaurant SEO
+SolKit SEO
 ==============

-SEO for the Restaurant Distribution
+SEO for the SolKit Distribution

-See the project page: http://drupal.org/project/restaurant_seo